Ofgem Energy Price Cap April 2024: 3 Fascinating Graphs to Understand it Better

 Graph 1 – The Energy Price Cap Timeline

-The truth is that the average dual fuel bill is still over £500 more than what it was in the pre-pandemic and pre-energy crisis world.
+The average dual fuel bill is still over £500 more than what it was in the pre-pandemic and pre-energy crisis world.
 It is doubtful that energy bills will return to pre-pandemic values anytime soon.
 As tragic global events have demonstrated in the last few years, the energy price cap is highly volatile, and things outside the average household’s control can significantly impact it.
 Based on global affairs, it is more likely to go up than down.

 Graph 2 – The Price of Gas